andr-ew/nest_/doc/core.md

 ### z

 the order of children within a `nest_` when drawn or updated by a device input. higher z values will be drawn or updated first, default = 0

+### value

+the definitive datapoint of a control. this is the only property expected to change dynamically, though it can be initialized just like any other property. different controls will expect different datatypes and range constraints. along with `p`, `k`, and `z`, a pointer function cannot be assigned to `value`.

 ### enabled